zepion1/CSIT355/README.md

 + Make sure to use your Database credentials!
 + There is 2 versions of the Course Management System
 + "ConsoleApp.py" is the version that run on the terminal
-+ "WebApp.py" is the webaplication that was built with the Flask template
++ "WebApp.py" is the web application that was built with the Flask framework template